 Large cuts of meat or poultry should either be cut in half or into quarters, and it is recommended that large cuts be cooked high for an hour or two before switching to low.
 If you brown the meat before adding it to the slow cooker, it is not necessary to begin cooking on high.
 A roast larger than 2 1/2-to-3 pounds should be cut in half.

 Here's a list of a variety of ways to cook a turkey in a slow cooker.
 They cook for a long time but require just a few minutes to prepare.

 01 of 10

-Chili, that cold-weather standby, is usually made with beef, but ground turkey makes a more healthful version.
+Chili, that cold-weather standby, is usually made with beef, but ground turkey but is used for this version.
 It's tasty topped with shredded cheese and ripe olives.
-This recipe can be used for either meat.
+This recipe can be used for either meat, whichever one you desire.
 This recipe goes together in about 20 minutes and cooks for about six hours.

 02 of 10

 04 of 10

 Soup sounds so appealing in the fall and winter, and using a slow cooker makes it so easy.
 This recipe takes just five minutes to put together and then cooks for about six hours.
 This mixture of rice, turkey, tomatoes, carrots, celery, corn, and bacon is filling enough to be a meal.
 Add artisanal bread and you're all set.Continue to 5 of 10 below.